Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects

 \subsubsection{Discussion}

-Historically, this is actually the first of the type of Hopf algebra we are considering.
+Historically, this is actually the first of the types of Hopf algebras we are considering.
 With hindsight, this is in a sense the graded and noncommutative version of Goncharov and gives the Hopf algebra of Goncharov a simplicial backdrop.
 There are several features, which we will point out.
 In our approach, the existence of the diagonal (co--product), written by hand in \cite{Baues}, is derived from the fact that simplices form an operad.
-This can then be transferred to a cooperad structure on any simplicial set.
-Adding in the multiplication as a free product (as is done in the cobar construction), we obtain a bialgebra with our methods.
+This can then be transferred to a co--operad structure on any simplicial set.
+Adding in the multiplication as a free product (as is done in the cobar construction), we obtain a bi--algebra with our methods.
 The structure can actually be pushed back into the simplicial setting, rather than just living on the chains, which then explains the appearance of the shuffle products.

 To obtain a Hopf algebra, we again need to identify $1$ with the generators of the one skeleton.
 This quotient passes through the contraction of the one skeleton, where one now only has one generator.
 This is the equivalent to the normalization \eqref{emptycondeq}.
 We speculate that the choice of the \emph{chemin droit} of Deligne can be seen as a remnant of this in further analysis.
 We expect that this gives an interpretation of \eqref{exchangeformula}.
-The condition \eqref{dualcond} can be viewed as an orientation condition, which suggests to work with dihedral instead of non-Sigma operads, see e.g.\ \cite{decorated}.
+The condition \eqref{dualcond} can be viewed as an orientation condition, which suggests to work with dihedral instead of non-\SSigma{} operads, see e.g.\ \cite{decorated}.
 Again this will be left for the future.

 Lastly, the condition \eqref{2skeq} corresponds to the triviality of the 2-skeleton needed by Baues for the application to double loop spaces.
 At the moment, this is just an observation, but we are sure this bears deeper meaning.